 - Poor Diet

-Removing these causes with my Myers Detox Protocol program can make depression lift often within weeks or months, without any need for drugs, hormones, or other interventions.
+Removing these causes with my Myers Detox Protocol can make depression lift often within weeks or months, without any need for drugs, hormones, or other interventions.
 The results with myself and with clients further highlight these often overlooked causes of depression.

 Depression is a natural reaction to stress and exhaustion.
 Depression can be a positive adaptation to exhaustion, which is caused by stress.
 In fact, depression occurs to prevent further depletion of energy that could cause more serious illness.